Dodgers vs. Marlins Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has recorded 184 hits with 52 doubles, two triples, 25 home runs and 62 walks.
+- Freddie Freeman has collected 184 hits with 52 doubles, two triples, 25 home runs and 64 walks.
 He has driven in 91 runs with 17 stolen bases.

 Freeman Recent Games